 John Harris of Reed Art & Imaging wrote to me after I originally published this article regarding the color and had this to say: "We linearize (calibrate) all of our latent image papers to standards set forth by the manufacturer.
 Fuji does indeed ask that we set the neutral “greys” to a slightly blue-cyan color balance.
 It is possible that other vendors could be ignoring the manufacturers guidelines and calibrating their papers to a balanced neutral.
 Again this is just a guess on my part.
 A proper profile should reveal this deviation via conversion to output profile of a greyscale image.
 You can test this by creating a neutral step-wedge in photoshop with dither turned off.
 Convert the step wedge to one of the output profiles and read the new values.
 The conversion should move the color of the file in the opposite direction of the calibration bias.
 So the conversion should add a bit of red and yellow to our step wedge to balance out the slight blue-cyan of our linearization."

-The final test print from my Big Trees photo is a Fuji Crystal Archive Lustre paper print also from Reed.
+The above photo of The Land of The Giants is a Fuji Crystal Archive Lustre paper print also from Reed.
 This was my least favorite print of this particular test.
 I found the overall print to be a bit muddy and darker than all of the others.
 It sort of resembles the color palette of the DPII paper from WhiteWall but overall not as good of a print due to the darkness and muddy details.
 With that said, if I were to receive an official print like this I would still be happy.
 It's a good print just not as good as the others.
 We're talking about the difference between good and great here.

-My overall verdict on this round of test prints is I prefer the Fujiflex with 5 mil UV matte laminate from Reed, and the FCA DPII from WhiteWall.
+My overall verdict on this round of test prints is I prefer the Fujiflex with 5 mil UV matte laminate and the Canson Infinity Platine Fibre Rag.
 If I had to pick one to print on?
 That question is more complicated to answer.
 Fujiflex as described by the rep from Reed is best suited for acrylic face mounting or other direct mounting methods such as Duraplaq mount prints.
 You can't really frame it like a traditional paper print so this essentially rules out selling this medium as a loose print in my opinion.
-The WhiteWall DPII print on the other hand is a traditional paper print so you can do anything you want with the print.
-The DPII print was the more accurate print from an overall technical standpoint but there's one x-factor that can't be quantified and that's emotional impact.
-I felt a strong emotional impact from viewing the Fujiflex print that I didn't get from the other prints.
+The Canson print on the other hand is a traditional paper print so you can do anything you want with the print.
+Platine Fibre Rag was the more accurate print from an overall technical standpoint and arguably the most eye-catching due to the wider color gamut.
+However, I also felt a strong emotional impact from viewing the Fujiflex print that I didn't get from the other prints.
 So should you buy this as a Fujiflex print?
 It depends.
 Contact me, we'll make that decision together.